-The importance of being well at work, and prioritising personal wellness has never been clearer.
-When many of us suddenly find ourselves in remote work from home situations in which we are attempting to juggle working as usual despite technology barriers, family distractions and keeping up with news about the global pandemic - who has time to focus on wellness or to find a positive mindset?
+The importance of being well at work and prioritising personal wellness has never been more evident.
+When many of us suddenly find ourselves in remote work-from-home situations, we are attempting to juggle working as usual despite technology barriers, family distractions, and keeping up with news about the global pandemic – who has time to focus on wellness or to find a positive mindset?

 These are some actions you can take right away to change your outlook on what’s going on.
-And when life goes back to normal, keep performing these actions as a part of your daily routine for an improvement in your overall well-being.
+And when life goes back to normal, keep performing these actions as a part of your daily routine to improve your overall well-being.

 1. Take things one step at a time

 It is decidedly not easy to develop new habits, but the good news is that focusing on wellness doesn’t have to mean a complete overhaul of everything you are doing.
 It starts small, and it can simply be something like stopping to text a colleague and check how they’re doing or taking a 30-minute walk outside to your day.
 Even a 10-minute break from technology to read or listen to music can feel like a recharge.
 Here are a few things to add to your wellness in relation to work.

 Loneliness is a real issue for many these days.
 In our current situation, 51% of those surveyed in Singapore feel a little isolated, while 17% feel very isolated.
 In many cases, the feeling of isolation can be alleviated by simply reaching out to other people in the same situation - your colleagues.
 Reach out to them about more than just the project at hand.
 Celebrate wins together, share weekend plans and send out messages to check on each other.
 Now, more than ever, this connection is essential to overall wellbeing in the office.

 3. Draw a line between work and home